 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Colpocleisis is a type of surgery used to treat pelvic organ prolapse (POP).
+Colpocleisis is a type of surgery that treats pelvic organ prolapse (POP).
 Your pelvic organs include your vagina, uterus, urethra, bladder and rectum.
-Muscles and connective tissue in what’s known as your pelvic floor hold these organs in place.
-Over time, these muscles and connective tissue can weaken, causing one or more of these organs to sag.
-Sometimes, they get pulled so far down that they stick out through your vagina (prolapse).
+Muscles and connective tissue hold these organs in place.
+Sometimes, these muscles and tissues can weaken and make your pelvic organs sag down into your vagina.

 Advertisement